 “We don’t see things as they are, we see things as we are.” – Anais Nin.

 How different relationships would be, how much easier our lives would be if we saw things as they are and not how we are, or how we interpret them.
-Seeing things as we are identifies the wrong scenario to how things really are.
+Seeing things as we are identifying the wrong scenario to how things really are.
 We mistake our view of the world with the world itself.

 It does go some way to explain, however, why people struggle to understand each other in the way they do.
 It also goes some way to explain why we constantly interpret conversations and put a different spin on them.